Perkz

-Luka Perković (born 30 September 1998), better known as Perkz (previously stylized as PERKZ and before that as PerkZ), is a Croatian former professional League of Legends player.
+Luka Perković (born 30 September 1998), better known as Perkz (previously stylized as PERKZ and PerkZ), is a Croatian former professional League of Legends player.
+He is widely regarded as one of the greatest western players in League of Legends history.

 From 2015 to 2020, Perkz was a member of G2 Esports, when the team became the first European organization to win the Mid-Season Invitational in 2019.
 He reached the World Championship final in 2019.
-He has won 8 LEC titles, tied-third only to former teammates Caps (14) and Mikyx (11), it also has to be noted that Perkz won 8 during a period of time when there were only 2 splits per year.
-In November 2020, Perkz left G2 to join LCS organization Cloud9 for the 2021 season.
-He is widely regarded as one of the best western players in League of Legends history.
+He has won 8 LEC titles, the 5th highest of any player.

 Career

 2014 season

 Perkz's first professional team was GSI Gaming, which he joined midway through the 2013 season.
 With the team, he competed at DreamHack Summer 2014, though they did not make it past the group stage.
 Perkz and GSI Gaming won EpicGear Cup 16, and placed second in EpicGear Cup 17 before the team disbanded later on in the year.